colestriler/striler-blog/content/blog/first-commit/index.md

 ## What to expect from me
 Lot's of random ideas, thoughts, or discussions about various topics.
-One thing I want to emphasize is that I will do not stand by what I say in my blog posts for the entirety of my life.
+One thing I want to emphasize is that I do not stand by what I say in my blog posts for the entirety of my life.
 What I write is merely a reflection of a feeling or a thought in my mind at that given moment in time.

 As time goes on, however, I am highly likely to change my mind on particular topics as I am exposed to